Skip to main content

 • Team shout-outs

 The options are endless.
 What works for your team and corporate culture?
-Celebrating success goes beyond just the training as well.
-If you see your team using the skills they learned from the training on the job, praise them for it.
+Remember: celebrating success doesn’t stop when the training is over.
+If you see your team using the skills they learned in their jobs, praise them for it.
 The training had results, so celebrate!